jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 ### Configure your editor

-> **Note**: this is completely optional.
+> This section is completely optional.
 This is here mostly so I can copy and paste the configuration for myself. 🎡

 If there are several people working on your project, the chances are high that they use different editors for their code.
 At the very least their settings might not be consistent.
 You can provide hints to their editors.
 This can be done by includig a generic `.editorconfig` file (based on the format from https://editorconfig.org):